Russell Wilson-Seahawks trade rumors may quiet down now that the Bears are reportedly signing Andy Dalton

 Since Wilson has a no-trade clause in his contract, he has veto power over any trade.
 And with the four teams he had said he would approve a trade to appearing set at QB, then the rumors should quiet, no?

-This being the NFL, so don’t count on that.
+This being the NFL, don’t necessarily count on that.

 But Tuesday’s news seemed to make the already razor-thin chances that Wilson would get traded anytime soon pretty much nonexistent.